userjack6880/Open-DMARC-Analyzer/README.md

 ## 2-α1
 - New Version
+- Name change to better include the full extent of what this project does
 - PostgreSQL Validation and Fixes

 See `CHANGELOG` under `docs` for full details of all changes.